ajbanjara/Wireshark/Development/SubmittingPatches.md

 We're migrating from [Gerrit](https://code.wireshark.org/review/) to [GitLab](https://gitlab.com/wireshark/wireshark/-/tree/master).
 The instructions below are being updated for use with GitLab.
+See the [Migrating From Gerrit](#migrating-from-gerrit) section at the bottom for more details.

 If you're working on a code contribution, you might want to hold off on uploading it until the migration is complete.